-At the end of the course the student must be able to: Describe the macroscopic organization of the human body using the appropriate terminology appropriately.
-Describe the main cavities of the body, describe the individual organs of the various apparatuses and systems from the macroscopic, microscopic and topographic point of view.
+At the end of the course, the student must be able to describe the macroscopic organization of the human body, using the appropriate anatomical terminology with particular concern to the systems which the future physiotherapist will be required to have specific knowledge.

+Describe the main cavities of the body, describe the individual organs of the various apparatuses and systems from a macroscopic, microscopic and topographical point of view.